murrayds/literature/MobilityNotes.md

   - This is illustrated in the paper using the cases of the Netherlands, France, and Morocco

 ---

+## |D|

+### Dietz, J. S., Chompalov, I., Bozeman, B., Lane, E. O., & Park, J. (2000).
+Using the Curriculum Vita to Study the Career Paths of Scientists and Engineers: An Exploratory Assessment.
+Scientometrics, 49(3), 419–442. https://doi.org/10.1023/A:1010537606969

+Dietz et al., (2000)

+**Tags:** CVs;

+A methodological piece, and one of the first papers to explore the utility of CVs for analysis scientist's career paths.
+They focus on professors in biotechnology, and actually emailed potential respondents.
+The gist is that it was difficult and a lot of manual work and coding, and at the time internet searches were not as helpful.

+---
 ## |F|

 ### Freeman, R. B. (2006).
 Does Globalization of the Scientific/Engineering Workforce Threaten U.S. Economic Leadership?
 Innovation Policy and the Economy, 6, 123–157.